 Goodwill related to business combinations is not amortized but is subject to annual review for impairment.
 In general, when the carrying value of a reporting unit exceeds its implied fair value, an impairment loss must be recognized.
-For purposes of testing for impairment the Company uses a combination of valuation techniques, including discounted cash flows.
+For purposes of testing for impairment the Company uses a discounted cash flows valuation technique.
 Intangible assets are amortized over their estimated useful lives unless such lives are considered to be indefinite.
 A significant decline in cash flows generated from these assets may result in a write-down of the carrying values of the related assets.
-The Company performs its annual impairment review in the second fiscal quarter.
+The Company performed its annual impairment review in the second quarter of fiscal 2009 and determined that no additional adjustments to the carrying values of goodwill were necessary.

-Changes to goodwill, net of accumulated amortization, for the three months ended December 31, 2008, were as follows:
+Changes to goodwill, net of accumulated amortization, for the nine months ended June 30, 2009, were as follows: